zincware/ZnTrack/README.rst

 Example
 ========
-PyTrack allows you to convert most Python classes into a DVC stage, including parameters, dependencies and all DVC output types.
+Node allows you to convert most Python classes into a DVC stage, including parameters, dependencies and all DVC output types.

 .. code-block:: py

-    from pytrack import PyTrack, DVC
+    from pytrack import Node, DVC
     from random import randrange

-    @PyTrack()
+    @Node()
     class HelloWorld:
-        """Define a PyTrack Stage"""
+        """Define a Node Stage"""
         # parameter to be tracked
         max_number = DVC.params()
         # parameter to store as output